-- 16. in the KB header area the current data of the KB header (see table). - 17. only with INIT PU:
+in the KB header area the current data of the KB header (see table).

-in the KCRLM field, the actual length of the information available in UTM.
-If a lower value has been entered in the KCLI field, the information is returned at the length specified in KCLI and KCRCCC = 07Z is set.
+only with INIT PU: in the KCRLM field, the actual length of the information available in UTM.
+If a lower value has been entered in the KCLI field, the information is returned at the length specified in KCLI and KCRCCC is set to 07Z.

-- 18. If KCRCCC ≥ 40Z, no information is transferred.
-Thus, in such cases KCRLM=0. - 19. in the KCRCCC field, the KDCS return code, see below - 20. in the KCRCDC field, the internal return code of openUTM (see the openUTM manual "Messages, Debugging and Diagnostics"). - 21. only with INIT or INIT PU in the KCRMF/kcrfn field: - For a message from a terminal:
+If KCRCCC >= 40Z, no information is transferred.
+Thus, in such cases KCRLM=0.

+in the KCRCCC field, the KDCS return code, see below

+in the KCRCDC field, the internal return code of openUTM (see the openUTM manual "Messages, Debugging and Diagnostics").

+Only with INIT or INIT PU:

+For a message from a terminal:

 Blanks (in line mode) or the format name (in format mode) of the last screen output, i.e. the name specified in the KCMF/kcfn field with the MPUT of the last dialog step.
 If the last output consisted of multiple partial formats, KCRMF/kcrfn contains the name of the first partial format into which data was entered.
-If no data was entered in any of the partial formats, KCRMF/kcrfn contains the name of the first partial format
+If no data was entered in any of the partial formats, KCRMF/kcrfn contains the name of the first partial format.

-B B If an edit profile was used in the last screen output, KCRMF/kcrfn contains this edit profile.
+Only on BS2000 systems: If an edit profile was used in the last screen output, KCRMF/kcrfn contains this edit profile.